Help For Pet Owners Fleeing Family Violence

 Many studies, including an Alberta SPCA study released in 2012, have shown individuals may delay leaving a domestic violence situation out of concern for the safety of the family pets.

-Key findings from the Alberta SPCA study showed that:
+Key findings from the Alberta SPCA study showed:

 - 59% of abused women with animals were afraid to seek help out of concern for their animals,